Optimal scheduling of the next preventive maintenance activity for a wind farm: Optimal rescheduling algorithm

 \section{Optimal rescheduling algorithm}

 Consider a system composed of $n$ components characterised by different life length distributions.
-For the component $j$, we will assume that its total life length $L_j$, without any maintenance, has a Weibull distribution with parameters $(\alpha_j,\beta_j)$, so that the corresponding survival function has the following parametric form
+For the component $j$, it is assumed that its total life length $L_j$ is a random variable having a Weibull distribution with parameters $(\alpha_j,\beta_j)$, so that the corresponding survival function is

 see \cite{guo2009reliability} concerning the use of the Weibull distribution for the modelling of multi-component systems.
-The means and variances of the component life lengths are computed as
+The means and variances of the component life lengths are the following functions of the Weibull parameters